 Last January, AIG introduced ransomware coinsurance across all accounts, requiring policyholders to take on half the cost for digital extortion losses.
-This is after other carriers introduced new sub-limits in an attempt to combat the increasing risk of expensive ransomware claims.
-Here’s a few things that the cyber industry is grappling with:
+This is after other carriers introduced new sub-limits in an attempt to combat the increase in expensive ransomware claims.

-- Threat actors are continuing to innovate new ways to extract money from victims, whether through double, triple, and quadruple extortion (using a denial-of-service attack that overwhelms servers, and targeting victim’s stakeholders and customers directly) or by utilizing new, effective tools to get inside networks.
-All that, and social engineering tactics are only getting more sophisticated.
-The evolution makes it harder for anyone to play defense.
+Threat actors are continuing to innovate new ways to extract money from victims, whether through double, triple, and quadruple extortion (using a denial-of-service attack that overwhelms servers, and targeting victim’s stakeholders and customers directly) or by utilizing new, effective tools to get inside networks.

-- The average ransom payout in 2021 was $142,637.
-Then there’s additional costs from business interruption, forensic services, legal teams, and more.
+Plus additional costs stemming from business interruption, forensic services, legal teams, and more.

 With rates of claims rising, insurers are taking a hard look at riskier portfolios and thinking of ways to limit losses that were not being considered in past years.

-In response, more responsibility is being placed on policyholders.
-With heightened risks, underwriters are looking at organizations to do their part in preventing losses.
-They want to see better security controls paired with tighter coinsurance clauses.
-The belief is there’s an incentive for policyholders to take action faster when the financial burden is more likely to impact them and result in lost income.
+In response, policyholders are tasked with taking on more responsibility for these risks.
+Underwriters are looking at organizations to do their part in preventing losses; they want to see better security controls paired with tighter coinsurance clauses.
+The theory is there’s an incentive for policyholders to take action faster when the financial burden is more likely to impact them and result in lost income.
 With their businesses' money on the line (through coinsurance), they may notify their cyber insurance company faster in the event of suspicious activity to speed up the response.